kilometersvi/BlocklyML/design2.md

 logisticReg = LogisticRegression()

 ## Model Training
-Train the model using the fit function on the training data Examples of model training:
+Train the model using the fit function on the training data.
+Examples of model training:

 logisticReg.fit(X_train, y_train)